posit-dev/bcorp-report/pbc-report.typ

 Posit’s approach is not typical.
 Traditionally, scientific and technical computing companies create exclusively proprietary software.
 While it can provide a robust foundation for investing in product development, proprietary software can also create excessive dependency that is not good for data science practitioners and the community.
 In contrast, Posit provides core productivity tools, packages, protocols, and file formats as open-source software so customers aren’t overly dependent on a single software vendor.
 Additionally, while our commercial products enhance the development and use of our open-source software, they are not fundamentally required for those without the need or the ability to pay for them.

-In 2023, Posit spent #highlight()[\[33%?\]]
-of its engineering resources on open-source software development, and led contributions to over #highlight()[\[xx\]] open-source projects.
+As of May 2024, Posit is spending \~38% of its engineering resources on open-source software development, and is leading contributions to over #highlight()[\[xx\]] open-source projects.
 Posit-led projects targeted a broad range of areas including the RStudio IDE; infrastructure libraries for R and Python; numerous packages and tools to streamline data manipulation, exploration and visualization, modeling, and machine learning; and integration with external data sources.
 Posit also sponsors or contributes to many open-source and community projects led by others, including NumFOCUS, the R Consortium, the Python Software Foundation, DuckDB, Pandoc, pyodide, and ProseMirror, as well as dozens of smaller projects via the Open Source Collective or directly on Github.
 Additional information about our products and company contributions for the past two years can be found in our #link("https://posit.co/blog/2023-posit-year-in-review/")["Year In Review" blog posts];.

 #colbreak()
 Today, millions of people download and use Posit open-source products in their daily lives.
-Additionally, more than #highlight()[\[how many paying customers?\]] organizations that purchase our professional products help us sustain and grow our mission.
+Additionally, more than 10,000 customers that purchase our professional products help us sustain and grow our mission.
 It is inspiring to help so many people participate in global economies that increasingly reward data literacy, and know that our tools help produce insights essential to navigating our complex world.

 ]
 #place(bottom, dy: 1.25in,